Architecture Briefings

 At the infrastructure level, bot farms use residential proxy networks to disguise the geographic origin of their traffic, making it appear to come from distributed real-world locations rather than centralized server farms.
 Device fingerprint rotation prevents detection systems from identifying accounts based on hardware signatures.
 Account aging strategies allow new bot accounts to build apparent credibility before being activated for manipulation campaigns.

 Commercially available bot farm services are sold on a service-basis model, allowing operators without technical expertise to rent access to existing networks for specific campaigns.
-This has significantly lowered the skill barrier for running large-scale artificial engagement operations.
+This has significantly lowered the skill barrier for running large-scale artificial engagement operations and made the capability accessible to a much wider range of actors than in previous years.

 Engagement Manipulation